IMMM-SFA/exp_group_b/README.md

 For the sake of the demonstration we will use the RCP 8.5 "hotter" climate forcing with the SSP5 socioeconomic
 forcing: rcp85hotter_ssp5.
 Please use this scenario name in your output directories.
 If you are passing sample data that is not from the rcp85hotter_ssp5 scenario then just label your output directory "sample_data".
+If your model only runs for a single year then use the year 2030 for testing.

 Please store your data for this demonstration on PNNL's Institutional Computing (PIC) at: `/pic/projects/im3/exp_group_b_test`